mhackeroni/mhackeroni.github.io/archive/_posts/2020-12-05-hitcon2020-all-writeups.md

 Our task is to write an exploit to "pwn" a [`pwntools`](https://github.com/Gallopsled/pwntools) Python script that runs on the remtoe server.
-When we connect, we can upload an executable: this executable is then saved and exposed in the local on port 1337.
-Then, the Python script is started.
+When we connect, we can upload an executable: this executable is then saved and exposed in the local server on port 1337.
+Then, the Python script is started and connects to it.
 Our executable does not have the right to read the flag, which is at `/home/deploy/flag`, but the Python script does.
 We need to find a way to make it read and spit out that file.

 The Python script does the following:

 1. Start listening on port 31337.
 2. Expect to receive a string containing a stack address (`stack address @ 0xXXX`) from the program right away.
-3. Prepare and send a shellcode to our program.
+3. Prepare and send a shellcode to the program.
 The shellcode is meant to leak an `fd` number from the stack and send it back as a decimal string to the Python script by conencting back to port 31337.
 The code sends the `fd` number followed by a `@` character.